Manassas Divorce Lawyers

 Divorce is among the most traumatic events a person can face, and it may be hard to negotiate the legal issues following a divorce while still recovering mentally and emotionally.
 A skilled team of attorneys can provide you the in-depth legal analysis and advice required to make informed decisions that may shape the rest of your life.

 At Family Law Group, our divorce attorneys can guide you through every step in this difficult process with compassion and attention to the legal details.
 We will immerse ourselves in your case and help you weigh your legal options and pursue the best achievable outcomes for yourself and your family members.
-From child custody and child support to other elements of the settlement agreement, we can guide you through the resolution of all your relevant divorce issues.
+From child custody and child support to other elements of the settlement agreement, our Manassas divorce lawyers can guide you through the resolution of all your relevant divorce issues.

 “If you are angry and want to fight, Donna knows how to win.
 If you want to negotiate and settle, Donna will help you do that by keeping you on track and calming your anger … Her assistance during this incredibly difficult time in my life was the sole reason I reached a successful settlement, finalized my divorce and am happily getting on with my life.” — M.A.